splunk/splunk-operator/docs/Ingress.md

 If you only have one indexer cluster that you would like to use as the destination for all S2S traffic, you can optionally replace `splunk.example.com` in the above examples with the wildcard `*`.
 When you use this wildcard, you do not have to set the `tlsHostname` parameter in `outputs.conf` on your forwarders.

-Additionally, it is necessary to push an inputs.conf to both configure the relevant TLS settings and open port 9998 for receiving on the indexers as these configurations are not default.
-This can be achieved by installing an app containing a custom inputs.conf to the indexers through the Operator's [app management capabilities](https://splunk.github.io/splunk-operator/Examples.html#installing-splunk-apps).
+4. Deploy an app to the standalone instance with the inputs.conf settings needed to open port 9998 and configure the relevant TLS settings.
+For details on app management using the Splunk Operator, see [Using Apps for Splunk Configuration](https://splunk.github.io/splunk-operator/Examples.html#installing-splunk-apps).

 Configure the Forwarder's outputs.conf and the Indexer's inputs.conf using the documentation [Configure Secure Forwarding](https://docs.splunk.com/Documentation/Splunk/latest/Security/Aboutsecuringdatafromforwarders)